Wiz1101/My_IoT_Project/README.md

 **Student:** sn223ki

 # Short project overview
-In this project I built a sensor node with an ESP8266 that publishes the temperature and humidity once a day to a free service called Thing Speak.
+In this project I built a sensor node with an ESP8266 that publishes the temperature and humidity once a day to a free service called Thing Speak which allows users to communicate with internet enabled devices.

 **Approxiamtion of time needed for the project:**